Elina Svitolina beats top-ranked Iga Swiatek to reach Wimbledon semifinals

 Pegula was leading 3-1 in the third set when play was suspended so that the roof over No. 1 Court could be closed with rain approaching.
 Pegula then held serve in the next game to lead 4-1 before Vondrousova took over.

-Later Tuesday in the men’s quarterfinals, seven-time Wimbledon champion Novak Djokovic will face Andrey Rublev on Centre Court and Jannik Sinner was playing Roman Safiullin on No. 1 Court.
+Later Tuesday, seven-time Wimbledon champion Novak Djokovic was facing Andrey Rublev on Centre Court.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports